safe-global/safe-docs/reference/safe-core-sdk/auth-kit/AuthKitBasePack.md

 ## AuthKitBasePack

-Any pack class implemented to be used as part of the Auth kit should **extend** the `AuthKitBasePack` class.
+New pack class implemented to be used as part of the Auth kit should **extend** the `AuthKitBasePack` class.
 This `abstract` class bring a common interface that subclasses **must** implement and provides the specific Safe common functionality any custom implementation could need.

 ### `AuthKitBasePack`

-### Install
+### Install dependencies

 To use the `AuthKitBasePack`, you need to install the `@safe-global/auth-kit` package.